cooperwalter/ios-trivia-react-native/README.md

 ## App Logo

-The app logo is generated at [Tailor Brands](https://studio.tailorbrands.com/brands/6620666336/home)
+The app logo is generated at [Tailor Brands](https://studio.tailorbrands.com/brands/6620666336/home).

+## App Icon

+The app icon is generated at [AppIcon.co](https://appicon.co/).